LotharukpongJS/hourglass_brownalga/README.md

 ### 4 – Further evolutionary transcriptomics analyses (addressing reviewers) (available [here](https://lotharukpongjs.github.io/hourglass_brownalga/4_address_reviewer_comments.html)).
 NOTE: the version of myTAI is newer due to an addition of the PairwiseTest().
 However, the lower-level functions such as `cpp_TAI` remain the same, thus, results from other functions should not differ.

-* Difference in TAI between matSP stages.
+* Difference in TAI between sexes and tissues (matSP reptip vs vegtip; matSP reptip vs all; matSP reptip male vs female; matSP gamete male vs female)
+* Additional analysis of two *complex* brown algal species with haplodiplontic life cycles (_Laminaria digitata_ and _Saccorhiza polyschides_).

 At the end of each of these scripts, I list the software and versions used.
 R code here was run on MacBook Pro (Apple M1 Chip, 16 GB Memory, macOS Ventura v13.4.1).
 Some of the preprocessing step (e.g., RNA-seq quantification, gene age inference, interproscan) were run on a high performance compute cluster.
 Otherwise, the rest of the script should take less than 30 minutes to run on a "normal" desktop computer.